Trump administration family separation policy: Attorney General Jeff Sessions

-Sessions played an important role in implementing the family separation policy, as he instructed hesitant U.S. attorneys along the border with Mexico to go through with the policy.
+Sessions' role in implementing the family separation policy was to instruct hesitant U.S. attorneys along the Mexican border to go through with the policy.

 Following Christian opposition to the policy, Sessions controversially defended it by citing the thirteenth chapter of the Epistle to the Romans in the New Testament, saying "I would cite you to the Apostle Paul and his clear and wise command in Romans 13, to obey the laws of the government because God has ordained them for the purpose of order."
-Several commentators have noted that before the Civil War, Romans 13 was traditionally used by advocates of slavery to justify it, and to attack abolitionists.
+Several commentators noted that before the Civil War, Romans 13 was used by advocates of slavery to justify it, and to attack abolitionists.

 On June 19, 2018, Sessions disputed claims by former CIA Director Michael Hayden that the separation of the immigrant families at the border was similar to Nazi concentration camps.
 During the interview he said that the comparisons were inaccurate as the Nazis "were keeping the Jews from leaving the country".
-In the same interview, he said that if the parents are deported the children return with them, but if the parents claim asylum and stay the children are put into HHS custody.
+In the same interview, he said that if the parents are deported, the children return with them, but if the parents claim asylum and stay, the children are put into HHS custody.

 Other officials

-In April 2019, Acting Homeland Security Secretary Kevin McAleenan said that the Trump administration "always intended to" reunited separated families.
+In April 2019, Acting Homeland Security Secretary Kevin McAleenan said that the Trump administration "always intended to" reunite separated families.

 In July 2019, Customs and Border Protection (CBP) Chief of Law Enforcement Operations Brian Hastings, testified before Congress that CBP deported parents without any knowledge on whether the child was reunited with their parents before the deportation.
 Hastings said that questions on reunification should be directed to HHS.
 Hastings additionally testified that there was no "minimum time" between telling migrant parents that a family separation would occur and the actual family separation.